-An email alerting system operated for the duration of 2023 to immediately notify BC Hydro staff and its contractors about any excursions of the AAQOs taking place so they could work to identify the emission source and mitigate its associated effects if it was found to be related to their operations.
-As of December 31, 2023, the distribution list for the alerting system included over 120 individuals representing over 20 firms, including BC Hydro and contractor environment, health and safety, and construction management personnel, and the Project's Independent Environmental Monitor (EDI Environmental Dynamics Inc.).
+An email alerting system operated for the duration of 2024 to immediately notify BC Hydro staff and its contractors about any excursions of the AAQOs taking place so they could work to identify the emission source and mitigate its associated effects if it was found to be related to their operations.
+The distribution list for the alerting system includes BC Hydro and contractor environment, health and safety, and construction management personnel, and the Project's Independent Environmental Monitor (EDI Environmental Dynamics Inc.).
 The alerting system sends notifications of events when measured concentrations near or above AAQO's are being recorded by the analyzers.

-Table 3-4 lists the alert events for 2023 at the five monitoring stations.
-Note that some of these events persisted over more than one day and had multiple daily excursions and exceedances within the time period (i.e., start and end dates).
-Characterizing the PM{10} and $PM{2.5}$ exceedances over the summer months as individual events was difficult due to the ongoing nature of the contribution from the historic wildfire season across BC and the rest of Canada.
+Table 3-4 lists the alert events for 2024 at the five monitoring stations.
+Note that some of these events persisted over more than one day and had multiple daily exceedances within the time period (i.e., start and end dates).
+Characterizing the PM{10} and $PM{2.5}$ exceedances over the summer months as individual events was difficult due to the ongoing nature of the contribution from another historic wildfire season across BC and the rest of Canada.

-Table 3-4: Summary of PM alert events at Site C in 2023.
+Table 3-4: Summary of PM alert events at Site C in 2024.